 #3 – Hearts of Darkness: A Filmmaker’s Apocalypse

-This should be at the top of every list of must see documentaries for film lovers.
+This should be at the top of every list of must-see documentaries for film lovers.
 It’s an exhausting look at a production that was also a “hell shoot”.
 Again, production delays, weather, and actor egos all conspired against the filmmaker.
-But even with it’s similarities (tropical location and weather problems as well as hurricane Brando blowing though) the biggest difference between this and the aforementioned ‘Dr. Moreau’ is that this suffering bore fruit, in a big and revolutionary way.
+But even with its similarities (tropical location and weather problems, as well as hurricane Brando blowing through) the biggest difference between this and the aforementioned ‘Dr. Moreau’ is that this suffering bore fruit, in a big and revolutionary way.

 #2 – This Film Is Not Yet Rated

 Definitely not one to watch in mixed company, this is a fascinating look at why movies get (or don’t get) R ratings and the seemingly arbitrary rules and equally arbitrary rule makers that oversee a rating that can sometimes make or break a movie.

 This was a little gem that just blew me away.
 The obvious choice for “making of” documentaries are directors, actors, studios and perhaps producers.
 But a casting director?
 This amazing bit of history covers the history of the casting director in Hollywood with particular emphasis on Marion Dougherty and her proteges. an amazing look at working actors making the transition from the studio system in Hollywood to the newfangled medium of television.